crslade/crslade.github.io/_posts/2022-08-19-switching-to-github-with-jekyll.md

 author: Christopher Slade
 description: It seems like there has been a downfall for blogs as people have decided to use Twitter, Facebook, and LinkedIn to host their thoughts and ideas.
 However, I think it is really important to own your own data.
 tags:
-  - Technology
+  - technology
-  - Web Hosting
+  - web hosting
 ---

 It seems like there has been a downfall for blogs as people have decided to use Twitter, Facebook, and LinkedIn to host their thoughts and ideas.
 However, I think it is really important to own your own data.
 I don't blog a lot (as you can probably tell).
 I also don't share a lot online.
 I haven't posted to Twitter in a long time, and I hardly ever login to Facebook or any other social media site.